Don S. Davis: Career

 Davis stated that he landed the role of the eloquently spoken Major Briggs when "I was living in Vancouver and doing local work.
 But because of my accent in the '80s I couldn't play a Canadian in commercials.
 So someone suggested that I get an agent in Seattle.
 I did and was able to get commercial work and acting jobs there.
-I had a good resume.
+I had a good résumé.
 So when they were casting the Twin Peaks pilot my agent sent me out to the audition.
 I met series creator David Lynch and didn't actually read for him—we just visited. ...
 David liked me and started writing for me.
 He liked the chemistry I had with other players.
 I did three days on the pilot and then went on to the series.
 That was the luckiest break I could have had.
 There are at least a dozen people from that show who are lifelong friends because of that show.
 It was a life-changing experience."

 In the TV show MacGyver, Davis was the stunt/photography double for Dana Elcar and appeared in two episodes of MacGyver as a different character each time.
 He also played Dana Scully's father in the series The X-Files.
 Davis also acted as an arrogant American gold prospector who assaults Mountie Sam Steele and played the role of the Racine Belles' manager in the movie A League of Their Own.
 He also had a guest-starring role in the pilot episode of the comedy-drama television series Psych, playing the character of Mr. McCallum.

 Davis was a member of the main cast of Stargate SG-1 during the first seven seasons of that television series, portraying General Hammond, commander of Stargate Command (SGC).
 He appeared in a recurring role during Seasons 8 to 10, cutting back his commitment due to health problems.
 He also played the character in one episode of the Stargate spin-off series Stargate Atlantis.